 Chocolate Wafer Icebox Cake

 For months, I’ve been wanting to make this dessert.
 First, for Christmas, I got The Magnolia Bakery Cookbook, which includes the recipe.
 Then, I was even more sold on it when Deb made it.
 So, what took me so long?
 Finding those chocolate wafer cookies.
 Seriously, those are not easy to find.
 They do sell them at Amazon, but I didn’t have great faith that they would arrive intact, not to mention the fact that you’re buying a whole case of them.
 Nevertheless, I didn’t give up hope.
-I searched every grocery store to no avail, until finally I found them at a Fresh Market about 90 miles from here.
+I searched every grocery store to no avail, until finally I found them at a grocery store in a nearby town.

 So, for my Memorial Day dessert contribution, I got out my cookbook and relished finally being able to make this cake.
 Now, I’m the first to admit that this is one of the easiest things that I’ve ever made.
 Seriously, there are four ingredients.
 However, everyone’s enjoyment of eating it was inversely proportional to the effort put into it.
 Unanimously, everyone loved it.